joaomlourenco/fctletterhead/README.md

 # novafctletterhead

-Letterhead paper for FCT-NOVA (NOVA School of Science and Technology)
+Papel timbrado para a NOVA School of Science and Technology | NOVA FCT

 ## Preâmbulo